 So how can you walk that line of staying true to yourself, but also not dashing your chances at your dream career because of a tweet or Facebook post that doesn’t go over well?
 The key is to be mindful of your rights, but also take responsibility for your social presence.

 If you feel strongly about maintaining a digital space for yourself to voice your opinions, make sure that only the people you want seeing your posts are seeing them.
 On Facebook, lock down your privacy so only friends can see your Timeline.
 And then pay attention to who you add as a friend.

 A case study in Harvard Business Review pointed out that your privacy settings are null and void if you’ve friended your boss or your clients—both types of people could be put off by a political opinion or a joke, especially one at your company’s expense.

 A lot of professionals who have a public Twitter or Instagram account for work will maintain separate, private profiles on both platforms.
 If you decide not to split it up and keep your Twitter and Instagram accounts public, think carefully before you post.
 If you identify yourself as an employee of your company in your bio, include a line that explains that any opinions you post are yours and not those of your employer.

 That might sound silly, but if you’re affiliating yourself with a company on a public social media profile, you are opening yourself, and the company, up to scrutiny.
-Earlier this year, a man’s joke about running over protesters of President Donald Trump with his truck two weeks after protester Heather Heyer was hit by a car and killed in Charlottesville, Virginia, made it back to his employer, leading to his dismissal.
+In 2017, a man’s joke about running over protesters of President Donald Trump with his truck two weeks after protester Heather Heyer was hit by a car and killed in Charlottesville, Virginia, made it back to his employer, leading to his dismissal.